 The RightScale-turned-Flexera Optima engineering team and I were able to deliver the Bill Connector feature on time despite the short deadline.
 The feature received significant internal praise, particularly from the sales team.
+By replacing the tedius, manual process with an elegant alternative, sales POC time was reduced by as much as a month.
 Most importantly, the Flexera global sales team was able to start selling Optima in January, opening up millions of dollars in additional revenue through Flexera’s existing customer base and sales channels.

 For more information about the Bill Connector feature, see the documentation.

 Because the deadline was so short and my time was split, I divided the project into two parts.
 The first part, which involved the API interface to the Flexera Salesforce application, was driven primarily by engineering, with me taking only a consulting role.
 I took the lead on the new Bill Connector UI that was to be added to the Optima product, and focused the bulk of my energy there.

 After consulting with engineering and product to understand the needs of the story, I immediately set to work creating mid-fidelity wireframes with Axure RP.
 Due to time constraints and the availability of existing Optima patterns, I determined that high-fidelity mockups would not be justified.
 After sharing the designs with internal engineering and product stakeholders, I took the mid-fidelity Axure prototype and created a Confluence wiki page with documentation and a 5-minute walk-through video for other internal stakeholders to review.